Crafting a Commercial Landscaping Plan for the New Year

 Conducting a Thorough Assessment of the Current Landscape

 Conducting a thorough assessment of your current landscape helps you spot both strengths and weaknesses.
 A detailed review provides a clear understanding of what needs attention.
-Consulting with commercial landscape design experts, like those from E. A. Quinn, offers valuable insights.
+Consulting with commercial landscape design experts, like those from EAQ (formerly E. A. Quinn), offers valuable insights.
 They can go beyond merely adding new features and offer innovative ideas.

 Here’s a simple checklist for your assessment: